learn-co-curriculum/dsc-law-of-total-probability-lab/README.md

 You will be able to:
 * Understand and explain the concept of event space and partitioning
 * State the law of total probabilities based on a partitioned event space
-* Understand and able to perform partitioning based on known and unknown probabilities to solve a problem.
+* Understand and able to perform partitioning based on known and unknown probabilities to solve a problem

 ## Exercise 1
 Suppose we have two hats: one has 4 red balls and 6 green balls, the other has 6 red and 4 green.
 We toss a fair coin, if heads, pick a random ball from the first hat, if tails from the second.